Before a child can learn to read printed words, they need to know how the sounds in words work.

 In the simplest words, phonemes are the smallest units of sound in a spoken word that make a difference in the meaning of that word.

-For example, the word ‘hat’ has three phonemes, /h/, /a/, and /t/.
-Changing the first phoneme /h/ with /c/ will change the word to ‘cat’ and thus also changes the meaning.
+For example, the word ‘hat’ has three phonemes: /h/, /a/, and /t/.
+Changing the first phoneme /h/ with /c/ will change the word to ‘cat’ and thus also change the meaning.

 Phonemic awareness consists of three pieces.
 The first piece is the phoneme, the linguistic unit; the second concerns the explicit awareness of this unit, and the third involves the ability to manipulate this unit.

-Phonemic awareness in itself doesn’t involve the use of print, but it is still one of the most important building blocks to develop skills of reading and spelling.
+Phonemic awareness doesn’t involve the use of print, but it is still one of the most important building blocks to develop skills in reading and spelling.

 Understanding the connection that words are made up of phonemes and that phonemes are represented by graphemes or letters is a vital skill for understanding print.

-Children who are able to identify and process phonemes rapidly are able to read more fluently, because of this rapid processing.
+Children who can identify and process phonemes rapidly can read more fluently because of this rapid processing.

-Fluent reading depends on the students developing their phonemic awareness to the point of automaticity, and thus easily comprehending what they’re reading.
-Without this understanding, students rely on inefficient decoding methods and coping strategies like memorization.
+Fluent reading depends on the students developing their phonemic awareness to the point of automaticity and thus easily comprehending what they read.
+Students rely on inefficient decoding methods and coping strategies like memorization without this understanding.

 Related Reading: Sight Words for First Graders That Kids Can Easily Learn